-Ministère de la Mobilité et des Travaux publics
+\bowtie Ministère de la Mobilité et des Travaux publics

 Département des transports

 L-2938 Luxembourg

 Tél. +352 247 84400

 Fax +352 22 85 68

 E-mail info@mt.public.lu

-2.2.4 Safety certificate
+3.2.4 Safety certificate

-Any railway undertaking is authorized to use a train path on the Luxembourg rail network as long as it holds a safety certificate issued by the competent authority, that is, the Ministry in charge of the railways.
+Any railway undertaking is authorized to use a train path on the National Rail Network as long as it holds a safety certificate issued by the competent authority, that is, the Ministry in charge of the railways.